The success of your business relies on the skill of your people.

 No one wants to be turning over staff at that rate, but many companies overlook the need to have a long-term strategy for retaining skilled people.

-Design a skills retention program to give your top people reasons to stick with you.
+Design a employee retention program to give your top people reasons to stick with you.
 Don’t wait until you feel an employee is going to leave – or worse, you’re sitting in the exit interview – and try to convince them to stay or match another job offer.

 Ensure you understand and can meet their needs, whether it be better pay, career development, more benefits, or improved work-life balance.